 The counseling practicum and internship program at UNC Asheville is a comprehensive experience in college counseling.
 Students will have the opportunity to work one-on-one and in groups with clients experiencing a range of clinical issues typical of a college or community mental health setting.
 They will carry their own client caseload, develop and conduct groups (e.g., DBT group), provide outreach programming to the university community, conduct intake assessments, and participate in group and individual supervision weekly with our Clinical Director, Sue Lipiec, LPC.
 They will also gain experience with electronic medical records and knowledge of higher education processes.

 The counseling practicum/internship experience runs the full academic year starting in mid-August and running until the end of term in May.
 In order to provide continuity and consistency for our student-clients throughout the school year, we request counseling/interns commit to the full academic year experience.
-However, we recognize that this is a time of learning and will work with students who choose to split their practicum and internship at different sites.

 We consider our interns are an integral part of our treatment team, and we look forward to working with you during your tenure here.
 We value the strengths, energy, and knowledge that our interns bring to the table and to their work with our student-clients.
 More important, we recognize that as an intern, your time with us is a vital part of your counseling education, and we want to ensure that you get what you need out of this experience.
 We strive to create a culture where you can feel safe to find your way – a culture that encourages “not knowing” and the seeking that comes from being in such a place.